dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

 ![blank-import](images/ougs/blank-import.png)

-Go to the csv file of the HC org units you downloaded via the API and copy all of the IDs you have retrieved into the second column.
+Go to the csv file of the HC org units you downloaded and copy all of the IDs you have retrieved into the second column.
 Paste this into the csv file you have created for importing the org unit groups.

 ![csv-second-column](images/ougs/csv-second-column.png)